 If you love craft beer, there’re few better cities in the US to visit than Denver.
-Denver’s beer scene is amazing and the many Denver breweries in downtown Denver and in its surrounding neighborhoods brew tastebud-tickling beer of all kinds that beer lovers from the world over will rave about.
+Denver’s beer scene is fantastic, and the many Denver breweries in downtown Denver and its surrounding neighborhoods brew tastebud-tickling beer of all kinds that beer lovers worldwide will rave about.

 The History of Craft Beer in Denver

-Although indigenous Native Americans, trappers, and even some European settlers had lived in the area much earlier, the city of Denver was established to be a support city for the influx of miners and other adventurers who planned to explore the mountains.
+Although indigenous Native Americans, trappers, and even some European settlers had lived in the area much earlier, Denver was established to support the influx of miners and other adventurers who planned to explore the mountains.

-Many of the first rough and tumble folks who moved to Denver wanted one thing at the end of a long day – a beer.
-Unfortunately, most good beer at the time was brewed in Europe, and transporting it to the center of the North American content before it went bad was impossible.
+Many of the first rough-and-tumble folks who moved to Denver wanted a beer at the end of a long day.
+Unfortunately, the best beer at the time was brewed in Europe, and transporting it to the center of the North American content before it went wrong was impossible.

 As a result, a few wise business owners began to brew beer in Denver as soon as they got settled.
 You’ll read more about one of them, German immigrant John Good, later on in this article.
 Soon, saloons were commonplace in downtown Denver and Denver’s beer scene was born.